-(Romans 1:8) First, I thank my God through Jesus Christ for you all, that your faith is spoken of throughout the whole world.
+(Romans 1:8) First, I thank my God through Jesus Christ for all of you, because your faith is proclaimed throughout the world.

 In verse five, Paul wrote of the obedience of faith for the sake of Jesus Christ and His Name or reputation.
 Here, Paul gave thanks that the faith of the Christians in Rome was obvious and discussed throughout the world because they lived in obedience to Jesus Christ for all to see.
 Not only did Paul thank God for them and their faith, made possible by and through Jesus Christ and the Holy Spirit who indwelt them, but Jesus Christ also thanked them because they lived for the sake of His Name.